Safety Achievement Awards Rules & Regulations

 E. Method of Determining and Reporting of Standings and Recipients

-The ranking of each participating plant in its Major NAICS Code Group and Division shall be determined by using the recordable incident rate, which will compare all facilities to a common denominator.
+The ranking of each participating plant in its Division shall be determined by using the recordable incident rate, which will compare all facilities to a common denominator.

-- Recordable Case Any work-related injury or illness requiring more treatment than first aid as defined in the (American National Standard for Uniform Recordkeeping for Occupational Injuries and Illnesses) (ANSI Z16.4).
-These cases are logged in Column A of the form OSHA No. 300 “Log of Work Related Injuries and Illnesses.”
+Any work-related injury or illness requiring more treatment than first aid as defined in the (American National Standard for Uniform Recordkeeping for Occupational Injuries and Illnesses) (ANSI Z16.4).
+These cases are logged in Column A of the form OSHA No. 300 “Log of Work-Related Injuries and Illnesses.”

 Recordable Cases Include: